- Feature Links

 - Greenwaste garbage service will continue as normal.

-- At this time, the Town Neighborhood Clean-Up event at Foothill College has been postponed for April.
+- At this time, the Town Neighborhood Clean-Up event at Foothill College has been postponed.

 PARKS & RECREATION

-- All in person activities and classes have been cancelled until the current shelter in place order.
+- All in person activities and classes have been suspended.
+Questions about your activity call: 650-947-2506.

-- Playgrounds, Dog Park, and public exercise equipment is closed.
+- Playgrounds, Dog Park, and public exercise equipment are closed.

 FINANCE & ADMINISTRATIVE SERVICES